meom-group/CHART_COUPE/VIDEO.md

     composite  file_transparent.gif file_background.gif composite.gif

   * gif image format does not support a gradual opacity.
 So in order to fully use opacity control, you need to transform your images in png format (for example), using convert:

+  Example:

      convert image.gif image.png

   * then the compsite tool can be use with specific opacity options (-dissolve) :

   Example:

     composite -dissolve 70% file_transparent.png file_background.png composite.png

- * you can come back to gif (for using gifsicle) just by convert again:
+ * you can come back to gif (for using gifsicle) just by convert again

+  Example:

     convert composite.png composite.gif

  * Of course when using transparency, you must take care in the image preparation so that no text or unwanted features (colorbar, label etc... )  interfere between superposed images.